 When a person is seeking help for their addiction in Florida and the rehab center acts in a negligent manner, thus causing injuries, they need to be held accountable for their actions.
 Some of the potential damages that can be sought include expenses for medical care, lost wages, and pain and suffering from the injuries sustained.

-Common Injuries Among Drug And Alcohol Rehab Patients
+What Are Some Common Injuries Among Drug And Alcohol Rehab Patients?

 Attorney Patrick Tighe has helped injury victims, and their loved ones assert their rights.
 From his X1Law, P.A., in North Palm Beach, he has helped individuals seek compensation to recover from the physical and emotional trauma experienced after the potential abuse they endured at rehab facilities.